 What is Cinema 4D?

-Put simply, Cinema 4D is general purpose 3D software that creates still images or animations.
+Put simply, Cinema 4D is general purpose 3D animation software that creates still images or animations.
 Let's clear one thing up straight away: we're not talking about the type of 3D where you put red and blue glasses on and the images 'pop out' at you.
 Rather, 3D software basically refers to the process where you create your models in a 3D environment.
 It's like having your own film studio but you create the models from scratch or buy them from model banks.
 3D software is usually used to create any imagery that is too expensive or difficult to create by other methods.
 The end results are images or movies that are the same in format as those you'd create from photography or film.

 You may be wondering what the '4D' refers to in 'Cinema 4D.'
 That's an easy one: time is often thought of as the fourth dimension.
 You can animate almost any parameter over time in Cinema 4D, so strictly speaking, you can work in four dimensions in Cinema 4D.

 To give you a quick overview of what Cinema 4D does and why it's popular, check out this movie we made:

 Not a bad taster, huh?
 OK, so now that you've seen a bit about what Cinema 4D is, we want you check out one short reel showing you what UK & Eire customers make with it in just one specialty which Cinema 4D shines at: Motion Graphics.

 Cinema 4D is also used to create all kinds of work in various areas such as product visualisation, architecture, illustration, games and much more.
 The reason why it's so widely used is because of several key points that matter for professional 3D design:

 The one word we hear time and again from users of the software and those trying out the free trial is 'intuitive.'
 Cinema 4D was originally released as FastRay in 1991 on the Amiga.
 It was designed to be easy to use and to work with you, rather than against you.